Tips for making the easiest possible transfers across the city centre when travelling between Euston and the other major stations in central London.

 The staircase will take you down to a ticket hall which provides access to both the trains heading east or west.

-Though the only access to the eastbound platform at Euston Square is by staircases.
+Though the only access to the eastbound platform at Euston Square is by another staircase within the station.

-The Northern line trains ‘via Charing Cross’ leave from platform (track) 2 in Euston Underground station.
+The southbound Northern line trains ‘via Charing Cross’ leave from platform (track) 2 in Euston Underground station.

 Note that when heading to Euston, the suggestion is to connect into the Northern line at London Bridge, but as no seat reservations are available on the trains which depart from Charing Cross, it's best to head there in order to board a train.